covidcaremap/covid19-healthsystemcapacity/data/README.md

     └── data
         ├── README.md          <- This file.
         ├── external           <- Intermediate data that has been transformed.
-        ├── published          <- The final, canonical data sets for COVIDCareMap.
+        ├── published          <- The final, canonical data sets for COVID Care Map.
         └── processed          <- Folder containing intermediate processing data.

 ## Published Datasets